nflaig/release-comment-on-pr/README.md

 Note that this action is triggered by the `release.published` event, which occurs when a new release is published in your repository.

-**Important:** It is required that included PRs are referenced in the release notes, see [here](https://github.com/nflaig/test-release-comment-on-pr/releases/tag/v0.1.5) for an example.
+**Important:** It is required that included PRs are referenced in the release notes, see [example](https://github.com/nflaig/test-release-comment-on-pr/releases/tag/v0.1.5).

 ## Inputs